 - Have never received antibiotics or hormones

-- Were born and raised on American family farms, as a vast majority of grass fed meats sold in grocery stores are imported and lack COOL labeling, and there’s no guarantee where the meat came from or what standards were followed
+- Were born and raised on American family farms, as a vast majority of grass fed meats sold in grocery stores are imported and lack country of origin labeling (COOL), so there's no guarantee where the meat came from or what standards were followed

 AGA's grass fed label is considered the most trustworthy, since no other grass fed certification delivers the same comprehensive assurance as this label.
 Even better, no other grass fed program guarantees compliance using third-party audits like AGA.
 You can also check out these organizations in the U.S. that can help you locate grass fed beef and other organically grown produce: